 - Fire risk information on your area is updated daily on www.weathersa.co.za.

 - Find the ‘Publications’ option at www.fpasa.co.za, website of the Fire Protection Association of Southern Africa.

 - Resource materials on the National Veld and Forest Fire Act No 101 of 1998, a CD, includes a copy of the Act and answers to FAQs, include how to fill in forms to register an FPA (Fire Protection Association).
-The CD is available from Department of Forestry offices (find the forestry pages at www.daff.gov.za).
+The CD is available from Department of Forestry offices.

-- The Veld and Forest Firefighting Fundamentals handbook, by William C. Teie and edited by Fred Favard, is available from Working on Fire and Kishugu NPC.
+- The Veld and Forest Firefighting Fundamentals handbook, by William C. Teie and edited by Fred Favard, is available from Working on Fire and Kishugu.

 - The Fire Manager’s Handbook, published by the Southern African Institute of Forestry (SAIF).
 Visit www.saif.org.za for details (look for the “Forestry Handbook” menu option).

-- Find the “Fighting Fire” Info Pak on www.daff.gov.za.
-Find it under the “Resource Centre” menu option.
-On the same website, under “General publications”, find the Fire Management option.
-Resources here include Preparing firebreaks and the Fire incidents reporting form.
+- Find the “Fighting Fire” Info Pak on www.dalrrd.gov.za.
+Other resources on this website include Preparing firebreaks and the Fire incidents reporting form.

 - Members of the Southern Africa Macadamia Growers’ Association can access the SIZA Guide to Law and Best Practice in Fire Safety on Farms at www.samac.org.za.

 - Find “Bird-friendly burning and grazing best-practice for grasslands” at www.birdlife.org.za.